Brand Name Onglyza Common Name saxagliptin

 Blood sugar control: If your body experiences stress such as fever, trauma, infection, or surgery, you may lose control of blood glucose.
 Your doctor may decide to temporarily stop saxagliptin and advise you to take insulin.
 Talk to your doctor if you have fever, infection, or are about to undergo surgery.

-Hypoglycemia: This medication may increase the risk of hypoglycemia (low blood sugar) when taking this medication with a sulfonylurea.
-If you are taking saxagliptin with a sulfonylurea such as glyburide or gliclazide, your doctor may recommend a lower dose of the sulfonylurea.
+Hypoglycemia: This medication may increase the risk of hypoglycemia (low blood sugar) when taking this medication with a sulfonylurea or insulin.
+If you are taking saxagliptin with another medication to reduce blood sugar, your doctor may recommend a lower dose of the other medication.

 Immune system: If you have a weakened immune system (e.g., you have had an organ transplant or have HIV), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.